Optimization with Constraint Learning: A Framework and Survey: Introduction

-In the optimization field, there is more and more attention for using ML for optimization.
-Optimization problems are prevalent in all sorts of industries, including logistics, agriculture, energy, and many others.
-In practice, these problems can be large and difficult to solve.
-It stands to reason therefore that given the recent advances in ML (e.g. \citep{silver2016mastering}), ML is increasingly finding a role in combinatorial optimization (CO).
-There are more and more works exploiting the flexibility and usefulness of ML to aid in the solution of difficult optimization problems.
-In \citep{abbasi2020predicting} for example, the authors train ML models on the optimal solutions of a large-scale supply chain problem to learn optimal decisions.
-This allows the ML model can be used on a daily basis, instead of needing to solve the large-scale optimization problem.
-In another example, \cite{FISCHETTI2019} use ML and optimization to speed up the solution of a wind farm layout optimization problem.
-They use solutions from already solved problems to train ML models, with the aim of being able to predict the solutions of a new layout problem without lengthy computation times.
-In addition to speeding up the solution of problems, ML and deep learning have also been used to speed up tree search in \citep{HOTTUNG2020} for example, to accelerate the Branch-and-Price Algorithm in \citep{VACLAVIK2018}, and to guide branching in Mixed Integer Programs (MIP) \citep{KHALIL2016}.
-A recently published survey \citep{BENGIO2020} provides an overview of recent attempts to leverage machine learning to solve combinatorial optimization problems.
+The synergy between mathematical optimization and Machine Learning (ML) has come to the forefront in recent years and has been discussed in depth in the recent literature. \cite{sun2019survey} provide a recent survey of optimization methods from an ML perspective.
+In another survey, \cite{gambella2021optimization} present fundamental ML tasks such as classification, regression, clustering, adversarial learning, and others as optimization problems.
+In the optimization field, more and more attention is being given to using ML to aid the formulation and solution of optimization problems.
+Practical optimization problems can be large and difficult to solve, and more and more authors are exploiting the flexibility and usefulness of ML to aid in the solution of difficult optimization problems (e.g. \cite{FISCHETTI2019} and \cite{abbasi2020predicting}).
+In addition to speeding up the solution of problems, ML and deep learning have also been used to speed up tree search in \cite{HOTTUNG2020}, accelerate the Branch-and-Price Algorithm in \cite{VACLAVIK2018}, and guide branching in Mixed Integer Programs (MIP) in \cite{KHALIL2016}.
+ML has also been used to improve meta-heuristic solution approaches \citep{karimi2022machine}.
+A recently published survey by \cite{BENGIO2020} provides an overview of recent attempts to leverage machine learning to solve combinatorial optimization problems.